barotto/IBMulator/README.md

 other type, the automatically created image will be 0-filled and you'll need to use 'fdisk' and 'format' in order to use it.

+### GUI modes

+IBMulator has 3 different GUI modes.

+* **Compact**: in this mode the VGA image fills the available window space and the control panel, in the shape of the PS/1 system unit, disappears when input is grabbed or CTRL-F1 is pressed.
+Use this mode if you want an experience similar to DosBox.
+* **Normal**: this is the default mode.
+The control panel / system unit places itself at the bottom of the VGA display and is always visible.
+* **Realistic**: this is the hardcore mode, for the retro enthusiasts who want to truly experience the PS/1.
+In this mode the system is rendered in its entirety, monitor included.
+There are no additional buttons and controls except the originals: volume, brightness, contrast, power, and floppy (you need to use the key bindings for any extra function.)
+The PS/1 model 2011 is 32 cm (12.6") wide and 34.9 cm (13.74") tall, so you need at least a 24" 16:10 monitor in portrait mode (rotated) to render it at real size.

+You can select the GUI mode under the [gui] section of the ini file.

 ### Key bindings

 * CTRL+F1: show/hide the main interface (only if GUI is in compact mode)